Software-Society-Code-Hub/Class-Card-Inquiry-Web-based-System/README.md

 # Class Card Inquiry LCC (Website migration)
   created on 12/02/2019

-  A small project way back in 2019 made by PHP and Vue.
+  A small project way back in 2019 made by PHP and Vue 2.
 Requires XAMPP to run server and start MySQL.